Motorcycle License in Iowa

 If the open road is calling your name, don't hop on a motorcycle just yet.
 Iowa law requires that residents have a license valid for motorcycles before riding by themselves.

 A motorcycle license is also known as a Class M license.
 You can add a motorcycle license to your current Iowa driver's license by passing a motorcycle knowledge test and an on-cycle evaluation.
-There is a $2-per-year charge to add a Class M license to your existing Iowa driver's license.
+There is a per-year charge of $2 to add a Class M license to your existing Iowa driver's license.

 If you don't have a valid Iowa driver's license, you can get a motorcycle-only license.
 However, you'll be asked to complete the written test for the Class C noncommercial driver's license in addition to the necessary motorcycle tests to prove that you are familiar with the Iowa Driver's Manual.
 A motorcycle-only license costs $6 per year.

 To prepare for the written motorcycle exam, you can study the Iowa Motorcycle Operator Manual.
 Printed manuals are also available at your local Iowa Department of Transportation driver's license station.